mmmmmagina/relayer/json-rpc.md

 ##### Returns

 `ARRAY of JSON OBJECT`
-  - `dealAmountS` - Total amount of sell.
+  - `fillAmountS` - Total amount of sell.
-  - `dealAmountB` - Total amount of buy.
+  - `fillAmountB` - Total amount of buy.
   - `ts` - The timestamp of matching time.
   - `open` - The opening price.
   - `close` - The closing price.